sbleos/sbleos.github.io/README.md

 #### --- --- --- MembershipChart.js

-MembershipChart displays the number of active memberships at a given time.
+MembershipChart displays the number of active memberships at any given time.
 It is useful to visualize the growth of the club.

-Unlike AttendanceChart, there is more logic required to create the data, which is a running total, so this is done in `getActiveMembership` in the user action creator.
+Unlike AttendanceChart, there is more logic required to create the data, which is a running total, so this is done in[ `getActiveMembership`](#------------getactivemembership) in the user action creator.

 #### --- --- Create